 2015: Snåsagutan - New world record crossing Greenland, using Alfas touring boots Horizon Dynamic.

-2017: Astrid Furholt aims to be the first woman skiing Amundsens route to the South Pole, together with Jan Sverre Sivertsen.
+2018: Astrid Furholt is the first woman skiing Amundsens route to the South Pole, together with Jan Sverre Sivertsen.

 "Alfa is the undisputed champion in providing warmth, comfort, safety and solidity for the feet on the coldest and longest trips.
 87 days and 2280 kilometers in Antarctica without a single piece of tape, patch or blister says it all."